 Sometimes, the file size of your PowerPoint presentation can get very big.
-In some cases, that can be annoying, e.g. when trying to send the slides via e-mail, but not being able to do so because the file is too large.
-Usually, pictures and videos are the reason why presentations become to big.
-The good news is that this can easily compress pictures and embedded media files by following the steps shown in the video or listed below.
+In some cases, that can be annoying, e.g. when trying to send the slides via email, but not being able to do so because the file is too large.
+Usually, pictures and videos are the reason why presentations become too big.
+The good news are that you can easily compress pictures and embedded media files by following the steps listed below.

 - High fidelity: preserves quality of the original picture

 - HD (330 ppi): good quality for high-definition (HD) displays

 - Print (220 ppi): excellent quality on most printers and screens